End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Related works

 \subsection{Our approach}

 In this paper, we propose an end-to-end methodology, from dataset sampling to metamodel calibration and optimization using data obtained from wireless sensors set in large buildings.
 We introduce a new metamodel to predict building behaviors after a comprehensive study of several approaches from traditional RNN to a model based on a Transformer architecture \cite{Vaswani2017AttentionIA}.
+The performance of this metamodel are compared both in terms of accuracy and computational efficiency with TRNSYS.

-Once the metamodel is trained using a dataset built using TRNSYS, all the parameters of real buildings and of their Building Management System (BMS) are estimated using real measurements with the CMA-ES algorithm \cite{igel:hansen:roth:2007}.
+Once the metamodel is trained using a dataset built using TRNSYS, all the parameters of real buildings and of their Building Management System (BMS) are estimated using real measurements with the CMA-ES algorithm.
 A multi-objective methodology to improve energy efficiency and maintain thermal comfort is then implemented by acting only on the BMS.
+The NSGA-II approach is used to obtain a Pareto front, i.e. a set of optimal compromises between consumption and comfort, whereby improving one criteria leads to necessarily degrading the other.
+Our methodology is summarized in a flowchart in the appendix, see Figure~\ref{fig:flowchart}.

-The NSGA-II approach is used to obtain the Pareto optimal parameters.
-The performance of this metamodel are compared both in terms of accuracy and computational efficiency with TRNSYS.
-The paper is organized as follows.
-Section~\ref{sec:models} provides all the deep learning architectures used in this paper to build a metamodel.
+The paper is organized as follows: Section~\ref{sec:models} provides all the deep learning architectures used in this paper to build a metamodel.
 It also describes the data and variables used in our metamodel.
-Section~\ref{sec:calib:optim} illustrates the performance of our metamodel in the calibration and optimization processes for three real buildings.
+Section~\ref{sec:calib:optim} illustrates the performance of our metamodel in the calibration and optimization processes for two real buildings.
 The numerical experiments illustrate how the same metamodel ensures a significant gain in energy in various settings in comparison to the considered alternatives.